LaszloLajosT/markdown-portfolio/_includes/05-emphasis.md

 - Running ( My favourite distance is 800m in 2019)
 - Listen to music and play on instruments
 - Surfing on Internet :)

+So, so these are some stuff wwhat I use to learn or do in my free time.